Custom-Roles-for-TTT/TTT-Custom-Roles/CONVARS.md

 ttt_cannibal_notify_killer                     1       // Whether to notify a Cannibal's killer
-ttt_cannibal_notify_sound                      0       // Whether to play a cheering sound when a Cannibal is killed ttt_cannibal_notify_confetti                   0       // Whether to throw confetti when a Cannibal is a killed ttt_cannibal_can_see_jesters                   0       // Whether jesters are revealed (via head icons, color/icon on the scoreboard, etc.) to the Cannibal ttt_cannibal_update_scoreboard                 0       // Whether the Cannibal shows dead players as missing in action
+ttt_cannibal_notify_sound                      0       // Whether to play a cheering sound when a Cannibal is killed ttt_cannibal_notify_confetti                   0       // Whether to throw confetti when a Cannibal is a killed ttt_cannibal_eat_cooldown                      10      // The amount of time (in seconds) between uses of the Cannibal's Cannibalizer ttt_cannibal_can_see_jesters                   0       // Whether jesters are revealed (via head icons, color/icon on the scoreboard, etc.) to the Cannibal ttt_cannibal_update_scoreboard                 0       // Whether the Cannibal shows dead players as missing in action